 “Let there be nothing to fear but FEAR itself”

-FRC® (FIRST® Robotics Competition) is an opportunity for high school students around the world to come together and compete in a game created by FIRST®.
+FRC® (FIRST® Robotics Competition) is an opportunity for high school students around the world to work together and compete in a game created by FIRST®.
 With strict rules and limited resources, each team must design a robot to overcome the challenges of the game and outperform the competition.
 At the same time, each team demonstrates “gracious professionalism” which is what ultimately wins the competition.

 “To transform our culture by creating a world where science & technology are celebrated and where young people dream of becoming science and technology leaders.”